|The HELP-TECH program will end after the graduation of its current cohort. No new clients will be accepted.|

 - IC3 Global Standard 3 (Internet And Computing Core Certification), covering Microsoft Windows Vista and Microsoft Office 2007.

-- MCITP: Enterprise Desktop Support Technician 7 (Microsoft Certified IT Professional), covering Microsoft Windows 7.
+- MCITP: Enterprise Desktop Support Technician for Windows 7 (Microsoft Certified IT Professional).

 All courses take place in our approved training facility, proctored by an instructor who has passed the required certification exams.

 - 10th Grade reading level